My original inspiration for spending time in Mexico this year was Oaxaca.

 3. Zocalo and the Cathedral of Oaxaca

-Despite a grand exterior, the interior of the Cathedral of Oaxaca can’t hold a candle to the Church of Santo Domingo.
+Despite a grand exterior, the Cathedral of Oaxaca's interior can't hold a candle to the Church of Santo Domingo.

 The plaza is actually quite large, with plenty of trees to offer shade from the midday sun.

-It’s surrounded by lots of bars and restaurants.
-Based on our guide’s suggestion, we had a group dinner at La Casa de la Abuela on our second night.
+Lots of bars and restaurants surround it.
+Based on our guide's suggestion, we had a group dinner at La Casa de la Abuela on our second night.

 4. Photograph the Colorful Buildings

 Oaxaca's buildings are beautifully preserved, and walking the cobblestone streets, taking photos of the pretty buildings is enough to keep me happy.